simolus3/drift/docs/pages/docs/Advanced Features/builder_options.md

 * `new_sql_code_generation`: Generates SQL statements from the parsed AST instead of replacing substrings.
 This will also remove unnecessary whitespace and comments.
   If enabling this option breaks your queries, please file an issue!
+* `compatible_mode_generation`: Generates more compatible SQL queries (escapes all identifier) from the parsed AST.
+  It is required to use the Postgres extension.
+It is also necessary to enable `new_sql_code_generation` option for this setting.
+  Enabling this option may break your current custom queries!
 * `scoped_dart_components`: Generates a function parameter for [Dart placeholders]({{ '../Using SQL/moor_files.md#dart-components-in-sql' | pageUrl }}) in SQL.
   The function has a parameter for each table that is available in the query, making it easier to get aliases right when using
   Dart placeholders.